softwarelight/ZhijianJiang/_posts/tech/2016-10-01-Internship-Notes.md

 * How to say about the usage of a command, eg: `setup.sh [-o output_path] <-v version_num>`
   * `[-o output_path]` means this option is optional
   * `<-v version_num>` means this option is necessary
+* Create a special function to check options

 ## Useful Command
 * `grep -r "XXXX" DIR` to search XXXX in all files in DIR